Anthony Fauci documentary on PBS covers a career of crises

 “I put aside the confrontational behavior and the attacks on me and listen to what they were saying,” Fauci explained in the interview.
 “And what they were saying was making perfect sense.
 It made me feel if I were in their shoes, I’d be doing exactly what they were doing.”

-That's not the case when protestors in recent years began attacking Fauci for mask mandates, school closures, quarantines and bizarre claims about the COVID-19 vaccines.
+That's not the case when protesters in recent years began attacking Fauci for mask mandates, school closures, quarantines and bizarre claims about the COVID-19 vaccines.

 “There’s one sign that says, ‘Fauci, You’re Killing Us’ and the other sign that says ‘Fauci, You’re Killing Us’ but the rationale for those from the 1980s to 2023 is enormously different,” Fauci said.
 “They couldn't be more different.”